SikaiWang224/teamproject-/README.md

+# Welcome to our team project website!
-# Sentiment Analysis of Federal Reserve Announcements and its Impact on the Sector ETFs
+Sentiment Analysis of Federal Reserve Announcements and its Impact on the Sector ETFs

 ## Table of contents
 1. [Introduction](#introduction)